Efimero/xenia/README.md

 If you want to PR, but are not comfortable with the format you can just provide the images in the PR to the `xenia-images` repo and leave the links and metadata in the comments to the PR committed.
 It's ok.
 If you don't know how to make a PR, just contact me on [chitter](https://chitter.xyz/@efi) or [email](mailto:ardecopon+xenia@gmail.com).

 Made wtih [Glitch](https://glitch.com/)

+# Repository moved
+This repo now lives at https://git.gay/Efi/xenia and the images at https://git.gay/Efi/xenia-images